entrptaher/puppeteer-xvfb/readme.md

 The beginning steps are always hard so here is a straightforward documentation for starter.
 No need to learn docker or anything complex to get started.
 Most of the instruction below are copy-paste type of thing.

 ### Step 1:
 Signup on a cloud server.
-Some good cloud hosting companies are (aff link),
+Some good cloud hosting companies are as below, it's only $5/mo compared to VPS services that takes $50/mo.

 - [Digitalocean](https://m.do.co/c/bfdc47190e24)
 - [Linode](https://www.linode.com/?r=5faf4b6ffea568cb69679416313fcdba57c41164)